vesperix/libvxsdr/docs/source/host_settings.rst

 The maximum packet size allowed by an IP network adapter defaults to 1500 bytes in most cases.
 This severely limits the data rate achievable.
-By default, a VXSDR assumes the network interface is able to send and recieve "jumbo" packets of up to 9000 bytes, and this is necessary to achieve the specified sample rates.
+By default, a VXSDR assumes the network interface is able to send and receive "jumbo" packets of up to 9000 bytes, and this is necessary to achieve the specified sample rates.